Nicholas II: Tsarevich Alexei's illness and Rasputin

 Further complicating domestic matters was the matter of the succession.
 Alexandra bore Nicholas four daughters, Grand Duchess Olga in 1895, Grand Duchess Tatiana in 1897, Grand Duchess Maria in 1899, and Grand Duchess Anastasia in 1901, before their son Alexei was born on 12 August 1904.
-The young heir was afflicted with Hemophilia B, a hereditary disease that prevents blood from clotting properly, which at that time was untreatable and usually led to an untimely death.
+The young heir was afflicted with Hemophilia B, a hereditary disease that prevents blood from clotting properly, which at that time was untreatable and usually led to early death.
 As a granddaughter of Queen Victoria, Alexandra carried the same gene mutation that afflicted several of the major European royal houses, such as Prussia and Spain.
-Hemophilia, therefore, became known as "the royal disease".
-Through Alexandra, the disease had passed on to her son.
-As all of Nicholas and Alexandra's daughters were assassinated with their parents and brother in Yekaterinburg in 1918, it is not known whether any of them inherited the gene as carriers.

 Before Rasputin's arrival, the tsarina and the tsar had consulted numerous mystics, charlatans, "holy fools", and miracle workers.
 The royal behavior was not some odd aberration, but a deliberate retreat from the secular social and economic forces of his time—an act of faith and vote of confidence in a spiritual past.
 They had set themselves up for the greatest spiritual advisor and manipulator in Russian history.

 Because of the fragility of the autocracy at this time, Nicholas and Alexandra chose to keep secret Alexei's condition.
 Even within the household, many were unaware of the exact nature of the tsesarevich's illness.
 At first Alexandra turned to Russian doctors and medics to treat Alexei; however, their treatments generally failed, and Alexandra increasingly turned to mystics and holy men (or starets as they were called in Russian).
 One of these starets, an illiterate Siberian named Grigori Rasputin, gained amazing success.
 Rasputin's influence over Empress Alexandra, and consequently the tsar himself, grew even stronger after 1912 when the tsesarevich nearly died from an injury.
 His bleeding grew steadily worse as doctors despaired, and priests administered the Last Sacrament.
 In desperation, Alexandra called upon Rasputin, to which he replied, "God has seen your tears and heard your prayers.
 Do not grieve.
 The Little One will not die.
 Do not allow the doctors to bother him too much."
-The hemorrhage stopped the very next day and the boy began to recover.
-Alexandra took this as a sign that Rasputin was a starets and that God was with him; for the rest of her life she would fervently defend him and turn her wrath against anyone who dared to question him.